Current Progress

 Thanks to funding from the Legislative-Citizen Commission on Minnesota Resources (LCCMR) in 2024–totaling $426,000–we’ve been making steady and exciting progress towards building the Minnesota Driftless Hiking Trail.

-This summer, we’re focusing our efforts on two key areas:
+This year, we’re focusing our efforts on two key areas:

-Near Caledonia, from Beaver Creek Valley State Park to the Mississippi River.
+• Central Houston County, from Beaver Creek State Park to the Caledonia area

-We’re collaborating with the Lost Creek Hiking Trail to designate their 6.5-mile system as the official start of the MDHT, hopefully by the end of 2025.
+• The Lost Creek Hiking Trail, a 6.5-mile system in Chatfield, will become the official start of the MDHT, by the summer of 2026.

 Stay up to date with the most current MDHT news by subscribing to our newsletter.